Azure/Azure-Sentinel/DataConnectors/AWS-S3/AwsRequiredPolicies.md

    | {kmsArn}         | The ARN of the key you created to encrypt/decrypt log files |

-**Allow CloudTrail to send logs to S3 bucket**
+**Allow CloudTrail to send logs to S3 bucket** please note that in addition to this policy you must add s3:PutObject action policy

 ```JSON
 {
   "Statement": [